Monterey Bay Academy: Description

-Type of School
+Type of school

 MBA is a co-educational, Christian highschool for boarding and day students.
 The academic program is college preparatory, with seniors expected to be accepted into 4-year colleges.
 It is owned and operated by the Central California Conference of the Seventh-day Adventist Church, part of a network of more than 5,000 educational facilities.

 Monterey Bay Academy is accredited by the Western Association of Schools and Colleges and the Adventist Accreditation Association.

 Electives and activities

-MBA offers elective classes from Marine Biology to Woodworking to Fine Art and advanced placement classes in United States History and English Literature.
+MBA offers elective classes in Aviation, EMR/EMT, Biology, Anatomy & Physiology, Woodworking, Auto Mechanics, Graphic Design, Photography, Robotics, and Studio Art and Advanced Placement classes in AP US History, AP Pre-Calculus, AP Calculus A/B, AP Statistics, AP Psychology, and AP English Language & Composition.
+Students may also earn certifications in Lifeguarding and SCUBA, as well as Google certification in Project Management, Data Analytics, IT Support, and Digital Marketing & E-Commerce.
 Offerings are based on the entrance requirements of the University of California.

 Popular student activities are music, sports programs and extra-curricular trips and tours.
-Sports include soccer, basketball, or skateboarding.
+MBA is a member of the California Interscholastic Federation (CIF), and competes in sports including soccer, basketball, volleyball, cross country, and golf.
 Many students are involved with student government, community service, or outreach projects.

 Most students in the dormitory have a roommate and each dorm has at least two full-time adult supervisors.